kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 Digging deeper into the templating compiler found in `lib/compiler` we discover:

-The `SelectorConfig` which provides the attribute discovery rules, easy to override/customize :)
+`SelectorConfig` which provides the attribute discovery rules, easy to override/customize :)

 ```js
 export function SelectorConfig() {